Frequently Asked Questions

 - Once I'm approved for coverage do I have to go through medical underwriting again?

-You do not need to go through medical underwriting when you re-enroll into your current plan design without changes.
+You do not need to go through medical underwriting when you renew into your current plan design without changes.
 You may be medically underwritten again if you decide to select different benefits (see below).
-Plan changes can only be requested at time of re-enrollment.
+Plan changes can only be requested at time of renewal.

 If a member would like to increase benefits (by lowering a deductible) they must complete a new application.
 If a member would like to reduce their benefits, they do not need to complete a new underwriting application.